Can I Get Workers Comp For Carpal Tunnel Syndrome?

 Carpal tunnel syndrome occurs when pressure is put on the median nerve.

-As you can see in the image below, the carpal tunnel (1) is actually a tunnel!
-This hollow area is surrounded on one side by the transverse carpal ligament (2), which is in turn surrounded by the carpal bones (6).
-The median nerve (3) is located on the other side of the carpal tunnel, underneath the skin on the palm side of the wrist.
+As shown in the wrist cross-section image in the article, the carpal tunnel is actually a tunnel.
+This hollow area is surrounded on one side by the transverse carpal ligament, which is surrounded by the carpal bones.
+The median nerve sits on the palm side of the wrist.

 Carpal tunnel syndrome can happen to anyone, but certain factors can increase your risk:

-• Lifestyle – Computer use isn’t the only activity that can cause you to develop carpal tunnel syndrome, any repetitive motion involving your hands or wrists can cause this overuse injury
+• Lifestyle and repetitive motion: Computer use isn’t the only activity that can contribute.
+Any repetitive motion involving your hands or wrists can cause this overuse injury.

 Carpal tunnel treatment usually involves anti-inflammatory medication and wearing a splint to prevent the wrist from moving.
 In more severe cases, surgery may be required.
 Depending on the severity of your injuries, your doctor may even ask that you be excused from your regular work duties, to avoid making the issue worse.